VamsiKrishna2998/Dashboardpackage/README.md

 # Usage

-# get Automation & Manual Count
+# get Automation & ManualCount

 This functions extracts the Manual and Automation test cases count for a given project in the testrail application.